Yang Nandi: Reign

-When the Zhao forces withdrew, Nandi occupied Chouchi and betrayed Cheng Han.
+When the Zhao forces withdrew, Nandi occupied Chouchi and betrayed Cheng-Han.
 Li Zhi regretted his miscalculation and begged Li Xiong to have him lead a campaign against Nandi.
 Despite objections from minister, Li Xiong sent Li Zhi on his way together with Zhi's brothers Li Han (李琀), Li Shou (李壽) and Li Wu (李玝) to subdue him.
 In the campaign, Li Han and Li Wu were blocked by Nandi's soldiers while Li Zhi and Li Shou marched too deep into Chouchi until they reached Xiabian.
-Li Zhi and Li Shou were encircled and killed by Nandi's troops while their armies were nearly decimated, causing Cheng Han to retreat.
+Li Zhi and Li Shou were encircled and killed by Nandi's troops while their armies were nearly decimated, causing Cheng-Han to retreat.

 Back when Nandi recaptured Chouchi, he captured Tian Song along with it.
 In 325, Nandi demanded him to pay respect to him but instead, Tian Song told him "You Di cur!
 How can a border commander appointed by the Son of Heaven bow down before a bandit?"
 Nandi attempted to calmed him down but Tian Song only grew more aggressively.
 After insulting him one last time, Tian Song grabbed a sword and plunged at him.
 Nandi escaped with no injury and had Tian Song ordered to be executed.

 For the next few years, Nandi continued to face invasion from his neighbours.
 In 327, the Zhao general Liu Lang (劉朗) attacked Chouchi but only captured very few territory before retreating.
-In 331, it was Cheng Han that attacked Chouchi.
-This time, Cheng Han managed to get Nandi to submit after capturing Yinping (陰平; present-day Wen County, Gansu) and Wudu.
-Nandi passed away in 334, and was succeeded by his son Yang Yi.
+In 331, it was Cheng-Han that attacked Chouchi.
+This time, Cheng-Han managed to get Nandi to submit after capturing Yinping (陰平; present-day Wen County, Gansu) and Wudu.
+Nandi died in 334, and was succeeded by his son Yang Yi.